filariow/DockerSession/agenda.md

       -  VS Code 2019 + Remote-Containers
       -  New ASP.NET app

-8. CI with GitHub and DockerHub: `[20 min]`
+9. CI with GitHub and DockerHub: `[20 min]`
     - Sign Up in Docker Hub and GitHub
     - Push our first image to Docker Hub
     - Link to Docker Hub repo to GitHub Repo
-      - Image autobuild on GitHub Trigger
+      - Image auto-build on GitHub Trigger

-9. Docker Compose `[5 min]`
+10. Docker Compose `[5 min]`

-10. If we have more time :clock830:
+11. If we have more time :clock830:
        1. CI/CD with Azure Pipelines: `[30 min]`
             -  Azure Portal
-               -  Create a Resourse Group (RG)
+               -  Create a Resource Group (RG)
                -  Create an Azure Container Registry (ACR)
             -  Azure DevOps
                -  Create a Project